-SPORT C CLASSES: STANDING SKIERS - LEG IMPAIRMENTS LW2 For athletes with an impairment affecting one leg, such as an amputation through or above the knee, limb deficiency or a health condition resulting in no range of motion or loss of muscle power in lower limbs and hips.
+SPORT C SPORT CLASSES: STANDING SKIERS - LEG IMPAIRMENTS LW2 For athletes with an impairment affecting one leg, such as an amputation through or above the knee, limb deficiency or a health condition resulting in no range of motion or loss of muscle power in lower limbs and hips.
 LW3 For athletes who have an impairment in both legs, which may be the result of muscle weakness.
 They may have mild co-ordination problems or loss of muscle power in both legs; others may have a loss of both legs, a limb deficiency or a health condition resulting in the absence of forefoot structure.
 LW4 For athletes with impairments in the lower parts of one leg, but with less impact on skiing (compared to LW2).
 These athletes may have mild coordination problems or loss of muscle power in one leg; others may have a loss of limb through or above the ankle joint or a leg length difference.
 SPORT C CLASSES: STANDING SKIERS - ARM IMPAIRMENTS LW5/7 For athletes who have impairments in both arms. preventing the use of ski poles.
 For example, athletes with no hands.
-LW7 For athlete with a significant impairment in one arm, e.g., arm amputation or limb deficiency above the elbow.
+LW6 For athlete with a significant impairment in one arm, e.g., arm amputation or limb deficiency above the elbow.
 The impaired arm is fixed to the body and may not be used during the races.
 LW8 For athletes who have a moderate impairment affecting one arm.
 For example, skiers in this sport class cannot flex their elbow or fingers on one side, or they have a below elbow amputation.

-SPORT (SPORT CLASSES: STANDING SKIERS - COMBINED IMPAIRMENTS IN ARMS & LEGS LW9 For athletes who have an impairment in both their arms and legs.
+SPORT CLASSES: STANDING SKIERS - COMBINED IMPAIRMENTS IN ARMS & LEGS

+LW9 For athletes who have an impairment in both their arms and legs.
 There are also skiers in this sport class who have mild co-ordination problems in all extremities.
 Other skiers have amputations affecting at least one arm and one leg.
-SPORT (CLASSES: SIT SKIERS LW10 For athletes who have an impairment that impacts their legs and trunk, for example, a high level of paraplegia.
+SPORT C CLASSES: SIT SKIERS LW10 For athletes who have an impairment that impacts their legs and trunk, for example, a high level of paraplegia.
 Skiers in this sport class are unable to maintain a sitting position against gravity without using their arms for support.
 LW10.5 For athletes who have an impairment that impacts their legs and trunk.
 These athletes can generally sit statically without arm support, keeping their balance, except when moving sideways.
 LW11 For athletes who have leg impairments and less impairment in the trunk than sport class 10.5 skiers.
 Athletes may be unable to stand and/or walk even with orthosis.
 Skiers in this sport class will be able to sit unsupported (with or without strapping) and keep their balance even when moving sideways.
 LW11.5 Athletes in this sport class have leg impairments and less impairment in the trunk with nearly complete trunk control.
 LW12 For athletes who have leg impairments.
 Athletes with leg impairments in sport classes LW2-4 may also fit this sport class (and must choose which discipline they wish to compete at the start of their career).

-SPORT CLASSES: SKIERS WITH A VISION IMPAIRMENT

-In Nordic skiing, athletes have varying degrees of vision impairments.
-Skiers with little or no vision have an obligatory guide, while less severely impaired skiers may choose whether or not they ski with a guide.
+SPORT C CLASSES: SKIERS WITH A VISION IMPAIRMENT B1-B3 Para Nordic skiers in the B1 sport class have an obligatory guide while skiers in the B2 and B3 sport classes may choose whether or not they ski with a guide.
+The guide skis in front of the athlete and gives specific verbal directions regarding the course to the athlete.
 In biathlon, athletes follow sound signals to shoot the target.